fbpx

 It is this steadfast commitment throughout his life, and his reputation as a man of character, that led the founders of Sutherland Institute to choose George Sutherland as our organization’s namesake.

-From his early life in Utah overcoming poverty and getting an education, to his service in the Utah Senate, U.S. House and U.S. Senate, to his legacy of principled decisions on the Supreme Court, Sutherland’s life exemplifies the Utah spirit of hard work and commitment to principle – and the American ideals enshrined in our Constitution.
+From his early life in Utah overcoming poverty and getting an education, to his service in the Utah Senate, U.S. House and U.S. Senate, to his legacy of principled decisions on the Supreme Court, Sutherland’s life exemplified the Utah spirit of hard work and commitment to principle – and the American ideals enshrined in our Constitution.

 Special thanks to the contribution and partnership of